 Located in Mississauga, Ontario since 2007, we offer comprehensive eye care and quality eye care products.
 Our services include: primary and emergency eye care, contact lenses, frame fittings, low vision assessments, laser eye surgery and cataract surgery consultations.
 No eye emergency will be turned away.
 We treat chronic eye conditions and eye diseases, as well as pink eye, traumatic eye injury, dry eye, iritis, glaucoma, macular degeneration, keratoconus, presbyopia and myopia treatment, etc.

-Dr. Jeff Sciberras and his team are proud to have earned the distinction of Top Rated Pediatric Optometrist and Top Rated Optometrist for 2019 in Mississauga by ThreeBestRated.ca and the Top Choice Optometry Clinic in Mississauga for 2019.
+Dr. Jeff Sciberras and his team are proud to have earned the distinction of Top Rated Pediatric Optometrist and Top Rated Optometrist for 2019, 2020 and 2021 in Mississauga by ThreeBestRated.ca and the Top Choice Optometry Clinic in Mississauga for 2019, 2020 and 2021.

 Book your next appointment with our easy-to-use online booking tool.